 Immediately a number of assumptions are imposed to calculate this time frame by the anthropologists, beginning with what conditions altered Eve’s DNA, when, and how quickly, to differentiate the various ethnicities.
-It is impossible, scientifically, to go back in time to detect this, while existing scientific studies of extremely powerful current conditions subjecting genes to potential mutations are ignored.
+It is impossible, scientifically, to go back in time to detect this, while existing scientific studies of extremely powerful current conditions subjecting genes to rapid mutations are ignored.

 “…the RERF studies include a large and representative population sample, rely on a fairly accurate estimation of a single irradiation dose, with a wide range of exposure within the cohort, and have been able to follow in detail this population (as well as its offspring) for more than half a century.
-They have, in fact, been essential to defining the legal limits for radiation exposure from nuclear activities, which are currently 1 mSv/year for the general public and 20 mSv/year for workers in the nuclear industry.5
+They have, in fact, been essential to defining the legal limits for radiation exposure from nuclear activities, which are currently 1 mSv/year for the general public and 20 mSv/year for workers in the nuclear industry.

 The picture obtained from these extensive and careful studies is very different from the impressions that prevail…even among many scientists [emphasis added] (Perko 2014)…it is generally thought that…extensive mutations are common among the children of irradiated survivors, when in fact the follow-up of 77,000 such children (excluding children irradiated in utero) fails so far to show evidence of deleterious effects (Douple et al. 2011; Grant et al. 2015).

 Analysis of male Y chromosome samples obtained from throughout the globe reveals the existence of some 10 “descent groups” or haplotypes that presumably descended from a common male ancestor who mated with Eve.
 Eve, her hypothetical mate, and these 10 males were not the first, nor the only modern humans living in Africa at that time.
 Rather, these were the only people from a much wider population of modern humans whose progeny survived until today.”